davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 ## Deterministic Core, Agentic Shell

-Anyways, I keep coming back to this idea as I repeatedly see the pattern of legacy applications that could be vastly simplified by using a state machine in the core.
+I keep coming back to this idea of core/shell as I repeatedly see the pattern of legacy applications that could be vastly simplified by using a state machine in the core.

 Which brings me back to where I started: Gary defined the functional core and imperative shell as a pattern that informed the type of code and approach to testing that I have seen work extremely well in practice.
 I think we are now entering a time where we can apply a similar architectural lens to apps that leverage LLMs.